+9.71.
 The UK government has recently announced its intention to ban sales of new petrol and diesel cars from 2030 to combat rising levels of air pollution (in particular NOx) and address climate change concerns.
 The implication is that the number of electric vehicles (EVs) on the road will increase rapidly; there is some evidence that this is already starting.
 This raises the crucial question for the planning system of providing infrastructure for EV battery charging.

+- 9.72.
 This issue is already influencing planning and building regulations and it would seem wise to include such requirements for new developments in the Neighbourhood Area, if our rural community is not to be left behind.
-Similarly, commercial rapid charging facilities are growing across the country (making use of 3-phase supply, not possible at the domestic level, which reduce the 7kW charge time by a factor of 3).
+Similarly, commercial rapid charging facilities are growing across the country (making use of 3-phase supply, not possible at the domestic level, which reduce the 7kW charge time by a factor of 3). - 9.73.
 Emerging Local Plan Policy ST52 requires new development to consider including provision for electric vehicle charging capability.

-POLICY T4: ELECTRIC VEHICLES - The provision of communal vehicular charging points within the Neighbourhood Area will be supported where there is universal access, they meet the requirements of the design policy (H6) and their presence does not impact negatively on existing available parking in the Neighbourhood Area.
+POLICY T3: ELECTRIC VEHICLES

+Development proposals for the provision of universal access communal vehicular charging points will be supported where they would meet the requirements of Policy HBE5 of this Plan and their design and location does not have an unacceptable impact on existing available parking in the parish.

-8. Monitoring and Review
+10. Monitoring and Review

+- 10.1.
 This Neighbourhood Plan covers the period up to 2038.
-During this time, it is likely that the circumstances which this Plan seeks to address will change.
+During this time, it is likely that the circumstances which this Plan seeks to address will change. - 10.2.
 This Neighbourhood Plan will be regularly monitored for its continued relevance.
-The policies and measures contained in this Neighbourhood Plan will form the core of the monitoring activity, but other data collected and reported at the Parish level, relevant to the delivery of this Neighbourhood Plan, will also be included.

-The Parish Council proposes to formally review this Neighbourhood Plan on a four-year cycle commencing in 2027 or to coincide with the review of the Local Plan, if this cycle is different.
+The policies and measures contained in this Neighbourhood Plan will form the core of the monitoring activity, but other data collected and reported at the Parish level, relevant to the delivery of this Neighbourhood Plan, will also be included. - 10.3.
+The Parish Council proposes to formally review this Neighbourhood Plan on a four-year cycle commencing in 2028 or to coincide with the review of the Local Plan, if this cycle is different.
+In addition, the eventual adoption of the Bassetlaw Local Plan 2020-2038 will be a key milestone in the formulation of the development plan for the District.
+In this context, the Parish Council will consider the need for a review of the neighbourhood plan within six months of the adoption of the Local Plan. - 10.4.
 The Parish Council will appoint a group made up of Councillors and residents to perform the monitoring task to report to the Parish Council.